Volunteer in Nepal

 Rebuild homes near the epicenter of the 2015 earthquake

 Embark on an epic whitewater rafting journey

 Teach English to local children

-Your projects will take place in the Gorkha district of Nepal, just miles away from the epicenter of a devastating earthquake that continues to displace families, cripple the local economy and disrupt the education system nearly three years later.
-Partner with local families to rebuild strong, earthquake-resistant homes that will provide a foundation for community development, and teach fundamental English lessons at nearby primary schools, providing local children and teens with the language skills, knowledge and confidence to pursue further educational and professional opportunities.
+Your projects will take place just miles away from the epicenter of the devastating 2015 earthquake that continues to displace families, cripple the local economy and disrupt the education system.
+Partner with local families to rebuild earthquake-resistant homes that will provide a foundation for community development, and teach fundamental English lessons at nearby primary schools, providing local children and teens with the language skills, knowledge and confidence to pursue further educational and professional opportunities.

-GIVE’s Nepal Excursion pushes you to experience as much of this country as possible in 2 weeks – explore the bustling streets and medieval architecture of Kathmandu, whitewater raft through the scenic valleys and deep-river gorges of the Trishuli River, bring The Jungle Book to life in Chitwan National Park, and travel back in time to the ancient Hindu Kingdom of Bhaktapur – all beneath the shadow of Mother Earth’s most magnificent creation, the mighty Himalayas.
+GIVE’s Nepal Excursion pushes you to experience as much of this country as possible in 2 weeks – explore the bustling streets and medieval architecture of Kathmandu, whitewater raft through the scenic valleys and deep-river gorges of the Trishuli River, and travel back in time to the ancient Hindu Kingdom of Bhaktapur – all beneath the shadow of Mother Earth’s most magnificent creation, the mighty Himalayas.